repobee/repobee/README.md

 RepoBee was developed at KTH Royal Technical Institute of Technology to help teachers and TAs administrate GitHub repositories.
 It's a tool for teachers, by teachers, and we use it in our everyday work.
-All of the features in RepoBee are of some use to us, and so should also be useful to other teachers.
-We also recognize that lock-in is a problem
+All of the features in RepoBee are being actively used by us, and so should also be useful to other teachers.

-Below is
-a complete list of core functionality as described by the `--help` option.
+For newcomers, RepoBee offers an opinionated workflow that is easy to adopt, while the more advanced users can utilize the plugin system to augment their experience.
+We also recognize that lock-in is a problem, and therefore provide compatibility with both GitHub and GitLab, with hopes of also expanding support to Bitbucket at some point.
+But what you're really looking for is probably what RepoBee can do, so below is a complete list of RepoBee's functionality as described by the `--help` option (plugins not included!).

 ```
 $ repobee -h